celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ### ShrEx/Sub Protocol

-`ShrEx/Sub` is push-based notification protocol with PubSub model, where LNs are subscribers, BNs are publishers and FNs are both.
+`ShrEx/Sub` is a push-based notification protocol with the publish-subscribe model, where LNs are subscribers, BNs are publishers and FNs are both.

-The protocol is based on libp2p's `FloodSub`(TODO Link) with `/eds-sub/0.0.1` as topic ID.
+The protocol is based on libp2p's `FloodSub`(TODO Link) with `/eds-sub/0.0.1` as the topic ID.

 #### Message Schema